-The second Wales International Film Festival (WIFF) will be held on October 04-05, 2018 at the iconic Taliesin Arts Centre, Singleton Campus, Swansea, Wales.
+The third Wales International Film Festival (WIFF) will be held on 23-24 September 2019 at the iconic Gwyn Hall, Neath, South Wales.
 The festival was founded by Euros Jones-Evans and will be run by Festival Directors Samira Mohamed Ali and Kelvin Guy and is a non-profit organisation.
-WIFF will be open for submissions world wide from 18 September 2017 where competitors will be able to enter their projects into 21 different categories via FilmFreeway.
-The WIFF will be held over two days, and will screen over 30 feature, short films and animation projects with the Awards Gala held on 04 October at the Taliesyn Arts Centre.
+WIFF will be open for submissions world wide from 09 October 2018 where competitors will be able to enter their projects into 24 different categories via FilmFreeway.
+The WIFF will be held over two days, and will screen over 30 feature, short films and animation projects with the Awards Gala held on 23 September at the Gwyn Hall.
 There will be an opportunity for up-and coming filmmakers to network with industry experts and experienced Producers and Directors during the event.